Optimal Formats for Weight Quantisation: Optimal Quantisation Formats

 \subsection{Unknown distributions}

-In general, the distribution of parameters of neural networks after training is unknown, so we cannot apply the techniques described in \cref{sec:analysis:known_distributions} directly.
-If we assume the data comes from a given distribution family there remains an unknown \emph{scale} parameter, which must be estimated.
-In the case of absmax and signmax scaling it's natural to match the range of the element format with the normalised data.
-For RMS scaling, one solution is moment-matching --- after normalising the data to have $\text{RMS}\!=\!1$, we use the optimal quantiser for the assumed distribution with $\text{RMS}\!=\!1$.
-Moment matching, however, isn't guaranteed to minimise $E^2$ (see \cref{fig:analysis_moment_matching_vs_search}).
-Therefore we also evaluate per-tensor search to find the scale and any distribution parameters (e.g. Student-t $\nu$) that minimise $E^2$.
-An alternative to assuming a canonical distribution is to directly optimise a non-uniform format against the data, to solve \cref{eqn:objective}.
+Since the underlying distribution of parameters of neural networks after training is unknown, we cannot apply the techniques described in \cref{sec:analysis:known_distributions} directly.
+One way forward is to assume a distribution family and select \emph{scale} and \emph{shape} (e.g. Student-t $\nu$) \emph{distribution parameters} to fit the data.
+The scale can be fit using moment-matching (absmax or RMS) between the quantiser and parameters, or by explicit search to minimise $E^2$ (see \cref{fig:analysis_moment_matching_vs_search} for an example).
+We find explicit search for scale and shape to be more reliable than moment-matching.
+An alternative approach is to directly optimise a non-uniform format against the parameters to solve \cref{eqn:objective}.
 A standard solution is the Lloyd-Max algorithm \citep{kmeans82,max60}, i.e. 1D $k$-means.
-Both distribution parameter search and Lloyd-Max can solve a weighted objective, so we can drop the scaled-identity approximation to the Fisher information, and use $\mathrm{diag}(F)$ as a weight on the importance of each parameter, as proposed by \citet{squeezelm24}.
+Both distribution parameter search and Lloyd-Max can solve a weighted objective, so we can drop the scaled-identity approximation to the Fisher information, using $\mathrm{diag}(F)$ as a weight on the importance of each parameter, as proposed by \citet{squeezelm24}.